JJsebastin/LAPADOS/README.md

 LAPDOS is a full-stack web platform designed to promote anti-doping awareness among athletes, students, coaches, and fitness enthusiasts.
 The system integrates:
-🧪 Drug/Chemical Image Analysis using AI
-📚 Moduloz (Learning modules + quizzes)
+- 📚 Moduloz (Learning modules + quizzes)
-📰 Blogs/Infographics with AI-powered authenticity checks
+- 📰 Blogs/Infographics with AI-powered authenticity checks
-🤖 AI Chatbot for scenario-based anti-doping questions
+- 🤖 AI Chatbot for scenario-based anti-doping questions and drug image analysis.

 The platform combines React.js, Node.js, Supabase, and a lightweight LLM (Mistral-Instruct / custom fine-tuned model) to deliver an interactive and educational experience.